jkbarathkumar/terraform/readme.md

 - In Terraform, the lifecycle block is a way to control how resources are managed during their lifecycle—specifically when Terraform is `planning, creating, updating, or destroying infrastructure`.
 It provides settings that let you override the default behavior.
  1. `create_before_destroy`
     - This ensures that a `new resource` is `created before the old one is destroyed` when a change requires replacement.
-    - This is useful to avoid downtime, especially for resources like compute instances, load balancers, or DNS records.
+    - This is useful to `avoid downtime`, especially for resources like compute instances, load balancers, or DNS records.
  2. `prevent_destroy`

     - The prevent_destroy lifecycle argument `protects a resource from accidental or intentional destruction`.